Conime2025/conime-multi/content/en/posts/anime/hells-paradise-s2-umumkan.md

 [[videos]]
 url = "https://www.youtube.com/embed/QyEDvQFWH3E"
-title = "Hell’s Paradise TV Anime Season 2 Teaser PV / January 2026 Broadcast" source = "YouTube / TWIN ENGINE"
+title = "Jigokuraku TV Anime Season 2 Teaser PV / January 2026 Broadcast"
+source = "YouTube / TWIN ENGINE"
 +++

-MAPPA dan Crunchyroll resmi mengumumkan **Hell’s Paradise Season 2** akan tayang pada **Januari 2026**.
-Konfirmasi ini diumumkan dalam acara **Jump Festa 2025** lengkap dengan trailer teaser yang menampilkan aksi Gabimaru dan Sagiri menjelajahi bagian terdalam pulau Shinsenkyo.
+MAPPA and Crunchyroll have officially confirmed **Jigokuraku Season 2** for **January 2026**.
+The announcement was made during **Jump Festa 2025**, featuring a new teaser trailer showcasing Gabimaru and Sagiri venturing deeper into the island of Shinsenkyo.

-### Detail Pengumuman Resmi
+Adapted from Yuji Kaku’s dark manga, Jigokuraku follows condemned criminals and executioners sent to a mysterious island to find the Elixir of Life.
+But on this deadly island, they encounter immortal beings called Tensen, terrifying yokai, and a chilling conspiracy testing their morals and humanity.

+### Official Announcement Details
-- Jadwal tayang: **Januari 2026** di Jepang, dengan simulcast global di Crunchyroll.
+- Premiere: **January 2026** in Japan with global simulcast on Crunchyroll.
-- Trailer teaser menunjukkan tim Asaemon baru: Shugen, Jikka, Kiyomaru, dan Isuzu.
+- Teaser trailer reveals new Asaemon characters: Shugen, Jikka, Kiyomaru, Isuzu.
-- Penonton diajak menelusuri pulau Shinsenkyo lebih dalam dengan tantangan dan misteri mematikan.
+- Atmosphere is darker than ever, with new enemies, challenges, and hidden secrets on Shinsenkyo.
-- Studio Produksi: MAPPA (melanjutkan produksi sejak Season 1).
+- Production Studio: MAPPA (returning from Season 1).

 > “Season 2 confirmed for January 2026 broadcast.” — [Crunchyroll](https://www.crunchyroll.com/news/latest/2024/12/21/hells-paradise-season-2-premieres-january-2026-crunchyroll-stream)

-### Cuplikan Teaser Resmi
+### Teaser Highlights
-Teaser PV menampilkan atmosfer suram, pertarungan sengit, dan visual pulau yang semakin mengerikan.
-Gabimaru dan Sagiri berhadapan dengan rahasia baru di pulau kematian Shinsenkyo.

-> “Bertahan hidup bukan lagi pilihan.
-Ini adalah takdir.” — Kutipan dalam teaser PV.
+The PV showcases the series’ grim tone, intense battle sequences, and the island’s horrifying visuals.
+Gabimaru and Sagiri confront deadly secrets lurking deeper within the island.

+> “Survival is no longer a choice.
+It's destiny.” — Quote from the teaser PV.

-### Fokus Cerita: Arc Baru Shinsenkyo
+### Story Focus: New Shinsenkyo Arc
-Season 2 diperkirakan mengadaptasi bagian lebih dalam dari manga, menampilkan:
-- Pertarungan berdarah melawan Tensen dan makhluk Shinsenkyo.
-- Konspirasi di balik pengiriman narapidana ke pulau tersebut.
-- Karakter-karakter Asaemon baru dengan latar cerita unik.
+Season 2 is expected to adapt a darker, deeper part of the manga, featuring:
+- Bloody battles against Tensen and other monstrous beings.
+- The chilling truth behind the prisoners’ mission.
+- New Asaemon characters with complex motivations and backstories.

 {{< related-auto >}}

-### Komentar Resmi & Produksi
+### Official Comments & Production
-Studio MAPPA mengonfirmasi kembalinya staf utama:
+Studio MAPPA has confirmed returning main staff:
-- Sutradara: Kaori Makita
+- Director: Kaori Makita
-- Komposisi Seri: Akira Kindaichi
+- Series Composition: Akira Kindaichi
-- Desain Karakter: Akitsugu Hisagi
+- Character Design: Akitsugu Hisagi
-- Musik: Yoshiaki Dewa
+- Music: Yoshiaki Dewa

-Pengisi suara utama dari season pertama juga dipastikan kembali.
-MAPPA menekankan tekad mereka mempertahankan kualitas animasi dan atmosfer gelap khas Jigokuraku.

-> “Please look forward to more updates!” — [Jigokuraku Anime Official](https://jigokuraku.com/)
+The main voice cast will also return.
+MAPPA emphasizes their commitment to maintaining the dark, intense atmosphere and high-quality animation fans expect from Jigokuraku.

-### Kapan Tayang?
+### Release Schedule
-- Jadwal resmi: **Januari 2026**.
+- Official premiere: **January 2026**.
-- Penayangan global: **Simulcast di Crunchyroll**.
+- Global streaming: **Simulcast on Crunchyroll**.
-- Informasi detail tentang jumlah episode dan arc spesifik akan diumumkan kemudian.
+- Details on episode count and specific arcs will be announced later.

 {{< content-end >}}